JonathanSchuder/JonathanSchuder/README.md

 ## Here are some ideas to get you started:

 - 🌱 I’m currently learning the MERN stack
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Web User Auth
 - 💬 Ask me about Java
 - ⚡ Fun fact: I have a bavarian accent